 The time you must hold a permit to practice driving varies by age.
 If you are younger than 17 years old, you must practice behind the wheel for 12 months.
 If you are 17 or older, you can take the driving test and apply for a license as soon as the same day you pass your computer and vision tests.

 A) Know Your Learner’s Permit Restrictions

 All permit holders must abide by the following restrictions when driving.
-If you are 14 years old, your restrictions go even farther.

 - You must always be accompanied by a licensed driver who is at least 21 years old

 - Your supervising driver must sit next to you in the front passenger seat

 - You must keep your learner’s permit with you any time you get behind the wheel